 Disney Magic Kingdom Plaza Restaurant

-There really aren’t many great table service options in Magic Kingdom and the Plaza Restaurant definitely qualifies as on one our Disney World hidden gems.
+There really aren’t many great table service options in Magic Kingdom and the Plaza Restaurant definitely qualifies as one of our Disney World hidden gems.

 The Plaza Restaurant in the Magic Kingdom really is “hiding in plain sight” right there on Main Street.
 It really isn’t as busy as you would assume, given its location.